 GEOG 332 Geog Of Hawaiian Islands (3) Introduction to the physical and human geography of Hawaiʻi.
 Development of island ecosystems.
 Polynesian pre-history, post-contact resource exploitation and environmental transformation.
 History of land tenure and management.
 Spatial aspects of agriculture, urbanization, and tourism.
-Pre: GEOG 101 or 103, or instructor’s consent.
-(GenEd/IntReq: H/A/P)
+Pre: GEOG 101 or 103, or consent of instructor.
+(Attributes: GAHP)

 GEOG 335 Geog Of Oceania (3) Physical and human geography of the Pacific Islands region including Australia and New Zealand (excluding Hawaiʻi).
 Topics include: regional marine and terrestrial resources; human settlement and landscape transformation; population political geography; economic development, and resource management and environmental issues.
-(GenEd/IntReq: H/A/P, HPP)
+(Attributes: GAHP, HPP)

 GEOG 340 Intro to Land Use Planning (3) Land use planning and relationship of geographic concepts to urban, regional, and environmental planning.
 Emphasis on examples from Hawaiʻi.
 Pre: Junior or senior standing.

 GEOG 385 Fld Meth in Geog & Environ Sci (3) Geographic field methods for assessment and monitoring of the physical/biological/anthropogenic environment.
 Instrumentation, data collection, and analysis; planning and land management applications.
 Pre: GEOG 201 or instructor's consent.
 (Same as ENSC 385).
-(GenEd/IntReq: H/A/P)
+(Attributes: GAHP)

 GEOG 387 Lit Of The Environment (3) A study of modern nature writing and environmental issues in several genres.
 Students will explore how humans negotiate their place in variety of physical environments.
-Pre: ENG 100 and one of the following: ENG 200, 251, 252, 253, or 254 or instructor’s consent.
+Pre: ENG 100 and one of the following: ENG 200, 251, 252, 253, or 254 or consent of instructor.
 (Same as ENG 387)

 GEOG 409 Princples of Landscape Ecology (3) Introduction to landscape ecology as a framework for landscape research, analysis and management.
 Emphasis on spatial patterning - the causes, development, importance of ecological processes, and the spatial interactions of dynamic processes.
 Focus on concepts, methods and applications of landscape ecology through reading classic and contemporary literature.
-Pre: GEOG 101 or GEOG 201 or GEOG 309 or BIOL 281 or instructor’s consent.
+Pre: GEOG 101 or GEOG 201 or GEOG 309 or BIOL 281 or consent of instructor.
 Some familiarity with geographic information systems (GIS) and statistics desirable.

-GEOG 435 Senior Seminar Pacific Studies (3) A reading and research seminar under the supervision of the Pacific Islands Studies faculty aimed at demonstrating competence in research and writing on issues related to Pacific Islands environments, culture, society and economy.
+GEOG 435 Senior Seminar Pacific Studies (3) (other) A reading and research seminar under the supervision of the Pacific Islands Studies faculty aimed at demonstrating competence in research and writing on issues related to Pacific Islands environments, culture, society and economy.
 Pre: Instructor's consent for students near completion of Pacific Islands Studies Certificate coursework.
-(Same as ANTH 435 and HIST 415).
-(GenEd/IntReq: H/A/P)
+(Same as ANTH 435 and HIST 415) (Attributes: GAHP)

 GEOG 440 Community Planning (3) An introduction to comprehensive planning in Hawaiʻi with emphasis on the environmental, infrastructure, social, economic and other issues underlying good land use plans.
 Examples from General Plans and Community Development Plans.
 Pre: GEOG 340 or instructor's consent.

 GEOG 441 Environmentl Impact Assessment (3) Introduction to the theory and methods of environmental impact assessment (EIA).
 Emphasis on the physical environmental, cultural, social and legal foundations of the federal and state EIA process as well as how to minimize negative impacts on economic development.
 Students engage in critical evaluation and preparation of EIS.
-Pre: junior or senior standing or instructor’s consent.
+Pre: junior or senior standing or consent of instructor.
 (Same as ENSC 441).

 GEOG 470 Remote Sensing/Air Photo (3) Analysis of film and digital images of the Earth's surface collected from cameras and sensors aboard aircraft and satellites.
 Applications to resource planning, forestry, hydrology and geology.
-Pre: GEOG 201 or instructor’s consent.
+Pre: GEOG 201 or consent of instructor.

 GEOG 481 Advance Geo-Spatial Techniques (3) GEOG 481 is an advanced course in spatial analysis and modeling specific to Geospatial Information Science.
 This course will emphasize the application of Geospatial software tools along with the underlying theories and practices to analyze, model and visualize data.
 A focus on concepts and techniques utilized in GIS provides numerous opportunities for applied learning in terrain modeling, suitability modeling, predictive ecosystem mapping and data visualization.
 Further knowledge and skills will be developed by customization of GIS applications through interface.
 This course is dual listed with CBES 681.